 Host business-based events, including the Taste of Downtown Framingham, quarterly community strolls, Cafe Crawl & Architecture Tour, Creative Economy & Cultural Tour, Downtown Artisan Market, and many more.

-Connect prospective businesses with local property owners to find the perfect space for their business.
+Connect prospective businesses with local property owners to find the perfect space for their businesses.

-Facilitate the sign and facade program, assisting businesses with new, eye-catching signs and supporting property owners with costly facade restoration.
+Facilitate the City’s Sign and Facade Subsidy program, assisting businesses with new, eye-catching signs and supporting property owners with costly facade restoration.

 Highlight achievements in business, arts, culture, faith-based missions, green/active space, design, and partnerships at the annual Downtown Celebration.

-Hold promotional events outside of Framingham in the MetroWest and Greater Boston to drive interest and share area updates along with providing gift cards to local venues.
+Hold fundraising events outside of Framingham in MetroWest and Greater Boston to drive interest and share area updates along with providing gift cards to local venues.

-Grow our email listserv and social media base through results-driven partnerships and paid social media marketing.
+Grow our email listserv and social media base through results-driven partnerships and digital marketing.

 Serve as a vendor at partner events throughout the year, reaching new audiences through in-person engagement.

 Run #shopdowntown social media campaigns to educate the public on the numerous statistical and evidence-based reasons to support small businesses that generate positive community impacts..

 Assess and promote place-making activities in the ten active spaces in our area, along with public art and musical programming at the Oktoberfest and Celebrate6 Marathonfest.

 Collaborate with the Departments of Public Works, Health, and Police to demonstrate a healthy, viable area that is safe for all residents, which drives attention to lighting, design, and surveillance of public sidewalks, parking lots, and crosswalks.

 Lead a 15-member Board of Directors composed of non-profit leaders, local merchants, higher-education leaders, artists, and other executive professionals to support policy prioritization, urban planning, and partnership assistance.

-Partner with local technical assistance partners, including MetroWest Legal Services, SCORE, and the MetroWest Chamber of Commerce to efficiently provide businesses assistance with marketing, legal services, financial literacy, and business plans.
+Partner with local technical assistance organizations, including MetroWest Legal Services, SCORE, the MetroWest Chamber of Commerce, and SMOC Financial Services to efficiently provide businesses assistance with marketing, legal services, financial literacy, and business plans.